marianoktm/Arduino-NFT-PUF/README.md

       ```bash
       npx watch-http-server DApp/
       ```
 Now you can interact with the DApp to mint NFTs.
+Make sure to connect MetaMask to the desired network, and notice only the contract owner can mint NFTs (if you're deploying using this guide, the owner will be the Account 0 of Hardhat).

 ## Authors